-Statistics on crack use in the UK are unlikely to represent the true scale of the problem thanks to the secretive nature of crack abuse; however, statistical modelling implies that there are currently nearly 200,000 users of crack cocaine in the country, with this number steadily rising over the past few years (partly in consequence of increased availability, including in rural areas, and a drop in price on the street of around 13% over the last decade).
+Statistics on crack use in the UK suggest that there are currently nearly 200,000 users of crack cocaine in the country, with this number steadily rising over the past few years (partly in consequence of increased availability, including in rural areas, and a drop in price on the street of around 13% over the last decade).

 Crack use can result in addiction extremely quickly, and prolonged use can result in very serious damage to health, including a risk of death; consuming crack whilst pregnant can also cause damage to the unborn child, which may be born addicted to crack with significant implications for post-natal care.

-Because crack’s immediate effects are so comparatively short-lived it may not be possible to tell if someone has been using the drug even as recently as less than an hour beforehand (especially if they are not yet a heavy or long-term user).
-During the “high”, however, it will usually be extremely obvious that a person is under the influence, as their behaviour and appearance are likely to differ significantly from the norm.
+When a user/addict is high it will usually be extremely obvious that a person is under the influence, as their behaviour and appearance are likely to differ significantly from the norm.
 Signs that a person is high on crack could include:

 If you are in the company of a person high on crack, they will have consumed the drug relatively recently and may, therefore, smell somewhat of the drug (a smoke with a pungent chemical odour which you would not mistake for cigarette smoke).